Chapter 27 : Inescapable

 I scoffed.
 How could this prat have a comeback for everything?
 It was impossible.
-And it made me want to hit him—hard.
+And it made me want to throttle him — hard.
 “Potter, you are so lucky I have morals.
-Otherwise—”
+Otherwise — ”

-His voice was a dark, tainted murmur, so quiet I could barely hear him.
-He was looking at me, head tilted slightly to the side, expression almost thoughtful.
-As if he was reading my every movement, trying to size me up.
 I was suddenly aware of every inch of space between us, every shivering molecule of bated, empty air.
-He was right there, all I had to do was tilt my head a little to the side, reach up slightly, curl my fingers around the collar of my shirt and pull him closer...
+He was right there, waiting to hear what, exactly, I would do without my pesky morals.
+All I had to do was tilt my head a little to the side, reach up slightly, curl my fingers around the collar of my shirt and pull him closer...

 Cue: hormone implosion.

 Everything was silent.
 The train continued to rumble underneath us.